Can a grammar checking service like ProWritingAid help you become a better writer?

 You can use ProWritingAid as both a grammar and spell checker.
 It will also help improve the readability of anything you write.

 I tested the desktop and web app extensively for this ProWritingAid review.
-It works like this:
+I’ll explain in more detail how ProWritingAid works toward the end of this review.
+However, here is the basic workflow:

 - Upload your document to ProWritingAid (supports Word, Scrivener, Markdown, text files and more)